FRRouting/frr/doc/user/bgp.rst

 being sent back to the same CPE (e.g.: multi-site).
 This is especially needed when using ``as-override`` or ``allowas-in`` to prevent routing loops.

+.. clicmd:: mpls bgp forwarding

+It is possible to permit BGP install VPN prefixes without transport labels, by issuing the following command under the interface configuration context.
+This configuration will install VPN prefixes originated from an e-bgp session, and with the next-hop directly connected.

 .. _bgp-l3vpn-srv6:

 L3VPN SRv6